 ATSU partners with the following community health centers and community organizations for community campuses:

-- Adelante Healthcare — Surprise, Arizona
+- Adelante Healthcare — Mesa, Arizona

 - Beaufort-Jasper-Hampton Comprehensive Health Services — Ridgeland, South Carolina